josemacenteno/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][center]

+First, data is split into train and validation sets.
+This helps us evaluate train augmentaed data, but keep a validation loss metric based purely on observed behavior.

 Then I realized there were too many training instances with angle 0.
 Here is a histogram of the original steering angles:

 ![alt text][hist]